 Unfortunately, small websites just don’t make much money with ad revenue.

 Mediavine, for example, won’t accept websites with less than 25,000 sessions.
 Sessions differ from page views, and 25,000 sessions are anywhere from 30,000-50,000 page views (normally).

 But that’s not a problem!
 There are still plenty of ways you can earn an income without relying on ads.

 My advice?
 Again, experiment!
 But just keep in mind that ads might not be the most profitable route when just starting out (so don’t get discouraged).

 Brands love working with bloggers because they are able to get exposure for a fraction of the price of traditional advertising.

 Reach out to brands within your niche and pitch them your ideas for a collaboration.
-You can download my Blogger’s Blueprint which will get you all set up to begin working with brands, including who to pitch and what to email them.

 Working out how much you should charge brands for a sponsored post will be totally dependent on your reach and what niche you are in.